pete4abw/lrzip-fe/README.md

 ![Main lrzip-fe.sh screen](screenshots/01-main-screen.jpg)

-Thats's really all there is to lrzip -- that is until you peek under the hood.
+Thats's really all there is to lrzip/lrzip-next -- that is until you peek under the hood.

 ## Thus, lrzip-fe

-Version 0.7x of **lrzip-next** has 39 options.
+Version 0.9x of **lrzip-next** has 46 options.
 Some are mutually exclusive, (such as `-O and -o`), other can be combined, but only in some modes. (see file `lrzip.options.txt`)